SpellholdStudios/Adrian_NPC/README.md

 #### Linux

-Region of Terror for Linux is distributed as a compressed tarball and does not include a WeiDU installer.
+Adrian NPC for BGII for Linux is distributed as a compressed tarball and does not include a WeiDU installer.

 Extract the contents of the mod to the folder of the game you wish to modify.